-- (a) if such person does not reserve the right to waive the condition, Rule 31.1(c) applies; - (b) if such person reserves the right to waive the condition and does waive it, an offer obligation is incurred and Rule 31.1(a) applies; or
+- (a) if such person does not reserve the right to waive the condition, Rule 31.1(c) applies; - (b) if such person reserves the right to waive the condition and does waive it, an offer obligation is incurred and Rule 31.1(a) applies; or - (c) if such person reserves the right to waive the condition and does not waive it, Rule 31.1(c) applies.

-- (c) if such person reserves the right to waive the condition and does not waive it, Rule 31.1(c) applies. - 31.3 6 months delay before acquisition above offer price
+31.3 6 months delay before acquisition above offer price

-Except with the consent of the Executive, if a person, together with any person acting in concert with him, holds more than 50% of the voting rights of a company, neither that person nor any person acting in concert with him may, within 6 months after the end of the offer period of any previous offer made by him to the shareholders of that company which became or was declared unconditional, make a second offer to, or acquire any shares from, any shareholder in that company at a higher price than that made available under the previous offer.
-For this purpose the value of a securities exchange offer shall be calculated as at the day the offer became, or was declared, unconditional.
+Except with the consent of the Executive, if a person, together with any person acting in concert with him, holds more than 50% of the voting rights of a company, neither that person nor any person acting in concert with him may, within 6 months after the end of the offer period of any previous offer made by him to the shareholders of that company which was unconditional at the time of publication of the offer document or became or was declared unconditional after the publication of the offer document, make a second offer to, or acquire any shares from, any shareholder in that company at a higher price than that made available under the previous offer.
+For this purpose the value of a securities exchange offer shall be calculated as at the later of the date of the offer document or the date the offer became, or was declared, unconditional.